fmmajd/gopostgres/README.md

 Remember that FindBy is used when you want ONLY one row, so if more than one row is found, a MoreThanOneRecordFound error will be returned.
 And if no row is found, a NoRecordFound error would be returned.

-To fetch more tahn one row, you can use the function `FindAllBy`.
+To fetch more than one row, you can use the function `FindAllBy`.

 ### FindAllBy
 To find ALL the rows via a column's value, you can use FindAllBy function: